More than just talk

 You hear us on the radio now you can see us on TV.
 Main Event TV is where you can find all of our videos.

-Main Event Sports Tours
+Main Event Store

-Who we are.
-The Main Event Sport Show is Kentuckiana’s only urban sports show and the longest running sports show in Louisville.
-The show consist of host Haven Harrington, Raashaan Myers, and writers Travis Williams, Mark Bacon, Ken Clayton and Josh “The Intern” keene.
-We are a fast paced, dynamic show that not only covers sports in the Kentuckiana area, but now in DC and Tampa!.
-We are on every Saturday from 6-7PM on WLOU 104.7 FM.
+The Main Event Sport Show is Kentuckiana’s longest running sports show.
+The show consist of host Haven Harrington, Raashaan Myers, William Wright and writers Mark Bacon, and Lee Ann Herring-Olvendo.
+We are a fast paced, dynamic show that not only covers sports in the Kentuckiana area, but all over.
 You can also download our app on the Google Play Store or Apple App Store.
 What we do.
 We are more than just a sports talk show.
 Main Event Sports is a multidimensional sports information outlet.
 We cover all things sports through the airwaves, blogs, pictures, video, and much more.
 We are a one stop shop for the best in sports coverage, opinions, and fan reaction.
 What makes us different.
 We are more than just talk.
 We also run an award winning youth leadership training program called the Main Event Leader Academy or MELA Main Event Sports also has one of the most dynamic apps in the industry with writers in DC, South Florida, Seattle and Kentucky.
 Download the App now to interact with us on your phone or tablet and to read some of the best sports articles in the nation.

 Lee Ann Herring-Olvedo